The computational inevitability of life: self-replication under resource-bounded nested algorithmic probability: Formalization and empirical results

-Here, we consider a particular case to illustrate the developed formalism of nesting algorithmic probability.
-We take the $2$ state $2$ symbol Turing machine as it is both non-trivial as well as within the bounds of exhaustive enumeration.
+Here, we consider a specific case to illustrate the formalism for nested algorithmic probability.
+We take the $ 2$-state $ 2$-symbol linear-bounded automata~(LBA) as it is both non-trivial and within the bounds of exhaustive enumeration.
 The details of this machine can be found in \cite{sarkar2020quantum}.
-The program (description number) is encoded as:
+The program (description number) is encoded as the list of transition functions for each state and read symbol:

-This gives the values $q_\delta = 12$, as the length of the description number required to store a program for this machine.
+This gives $q_\delta = 12$, the length of the description number required to store a program for this machine.
 Thus, the space of this encoding allows $P = 2^{12} = 4096$ possible programs.
-The tape is also of length $c = z = 12$ and consists of all zeros with the tape head on the left most character: $\underline{o}ooooooooooo$ The machine is run for $z = q_\delta = 12$ iteration.
-A Python script that emulates this restricted model of the Turing machine for all $4096$ cases is available at \cite{QuBio_2020}.
+The tape is also of length $c = z = 12$ and consists of all zeros with the tape head on the left-most character: $\underline{o}ooooooooooo$ The machine is run for $z = q_\delta = 12$ iterations.
+A Python script that emulates this automata model for all $4096$ cases is available at \cite{QuBio_2020}.

-At level 3, we start with a uniform distribution of all programs, to produce the standard universal distribution.
-The mapping is shown in Fig.\ref{fig:map3} (the high resolution svg is available at \cite{QuBio_2020}).
+At level 3 of the nesting algorithmic probability, we start with a uniform distribution of all programs to produce the standard universal distribution.
+The mapping is shown in Figure~\ref{fig:map3} (the high-resolution SVG is available at \cite{QuBio_2020}).

 We observe that, at this level itself, the number of possible programs for the next generation gets reduced from $4096$ to $21$, with the following frequency of occurrence.
+The top 8 algorithmically probable attractor basins are shown in Figure~\ref{fig:map3basin}.

-Also, at this level itself we find that the machines $P0$ and $P4095$ are self-replicating, and can already predict the limiting behaviour.
+Also, at this level itself, we find that the machines P0 and P4095 are the only self-replicating programs, thus the limiting behavior can already be predicted.

-At level 2, these $21$ programs gets further mapped to just $3$ programs, with the following frequency.
+At level 2, these $21$ programs get further mapped to just $3$ programs, with the following frequency.